-In August 2018, in conjunction with an investment made in the Company's Series C Preferred Stock and Series C Preferred Stock Warrants by 4Life, LLC, an investor, the Company entered into a supply agreement with the investor.
+In August 2018, in conjunction with an investment made in the Company's Series C Preferred Stock and Series C Preferred Stock Warrants by an investor, the Company entered into a supply agreement with the investor.
 Under the terms of this agreement, the Company granted the investor an exclusive license to pursue development of dietary supplements using certain of the Company's intellectual property (IP).
 The exclusive rights to the IP will be for a term of 5 years from the commencement of sales of licensed product by the investor, with a deemed commencement date of January 1, 2023 if sales have not yet commenced, and is subject to annual minimum sales.
 The agreement may be renewed for additional 5-year terms.
-If the investor fails to meet the annual minimum sales requirements, the investor may pay an additional fee to maintain exclusivity or have the investor's license converted to non-exclusive rights.
-As part of this agreement, the Company will provide non-pharmaceutical product to the investor for development efforts and potential future production, and the investor is to pay royalties of 3% of incremental sales, as defined in the agreement.
-As of December 31, 2020, the Company had sold \$70 thousand of product under this agreement, as well as \$62 thousand of product not under this agreement, and received \$0.1 million in advance to be applied against future sales of product under this agreement.
-The Company recorded this advanced amount as deferred revenue as of December 31, 2020 within accrued liabilities, and the Company expects to fulfil the performance obligations to release the deferred revenue in the first half of 2021 as the investor purchases product.
-As of December 31, 2020, the investor has made commercial sales of their products under the agreement which the Company recognized as royalty revenues of \$30 thousand.
+If the investor fails to meet the annual minimum sales requirements, the investor may pay an additional fee to maintain exclusivity or have their license converted to non-exclusive rights.
+As part of this agreement, the Company will provide non-pharmaceutical product to the investor for their development efforts and potential future production, and the investor is to pay royalties of 3% of incremental sales, as defined in the agreement.
+As of and for the nine months ended September 30, 2020, the Company had sold \$70 thousand of product under this agreement, as well as \$62 thousand of product under this agreement.
+The Company recorded this advanced amount as deferred revenue as of September 30, 2020, and the Company expects to fulfil the performance obligations to release the deferred revenue in the first half of 2021 as the investor purchases product.
+The investor has not yet made commercial sales of their products under the agreement, and as such the Company has not yet earned royalty revenues.
 As of and for the year ended December 31, 2019, the Company had not sold any product under this agreement, and there were no balances outstanding due to or from the investor.